Eremiel/tutty/content/tutorials/cu-input-walk-through.md

 There are three *mandatory* `CARD`s:

 - `ATOMIC_SPECIES` contains information about the atoms.
 At the moment, this is only Cu.
 You will see the symbol for copper, it's atomic mass, and a filename describing the core electrons.
 More on this later.
 - `ATOMIC_POSITIONS` holds the positions of all atoms in the unit cell as fractions of the lattice vectors.
-Note that we have only one atom specified although the FCC unit cell contains four atoms.
-We have already told the code that we have an FCC lattice (`ibrav=2` under `@SYSTEM`), and all atoms in an FCC unit cell are related by symmetry.
 So you only need to specify the unique atoms per unit cell.
 - `K_POINTS` defines the number of points and weights used for the first [Brillouin zone](https://en.wikipedia.org/wiki/Brillouin_zone).
 Parts of the calculations are performed in reciprocal space, and the the `K_POINTS` card defines the accuracy (and cost) of these.

 ## Control namelist